Neonatal intensive care unit: Early years

 The 1960s were a time of rapid medical advances, particularly in respiratory support, that were at last making the survival of premature newborn babies a reality.
 Very few babies born before thirty-two weeks survived and those who did often had neurological impairments.
 Herbert Barrie in London pioneered advances in resuscitation of the newborn.
 Barrie published his seminal paper on the subject in The Lancet in 1963.
 One of the concerns at this time was the worry that using high pressures of oxygen could be damaging to newborn lungs.
 Barrie developed an underwater safety valve in the oxygen circuit.
 The tubes were originally made of rubber, but these had the potential to irritate sensitive newborn tracheas: Barrie switched to plastic.
 This new endotracheal tube, based on Barrie's design, was known as the "St Thomas's tube".
-In 1964, pediatric radiologist William Northway – while conversing with neonatologist Philip Sunshine at Stanford University Medical Center – noted a consistent pattern of cystic changes in the lungs on the radiographs of premature babies.
+In 1964, pediatric radiologist William Northway – while conversing with neonatologist Philip Sunshine at – noted a consistent pattern of cystic changes in the lungs on the radiographs of premature babies.
 Northway found that all of the babies had received high concentrations of oxygen and mechanical ventilation, causing damage.
 His 1967 paper in which the term bronchopulmonary dysplasia was coined described the disease and comorbidities.
 This led to worldwide reductions in supplemental oxygen levels and ventilation pressure, improving the health outcomes of premature infants.
 The paper has been called "one of the most important, most cited, and influential articles in the history of neonatology".

-Most early units had little equipment, providing only oxygen and warmth, and relied on careful nursing and observation.
-In later years, further research allowed technology to play a larger role in the decline of infant mortality.
-The development of pulmonary surfactant, which facilitates the oxygenation and ventilation of underdeveloped lungs, has been the most important development in neonatology to date.
+In 1980, Fujiwara and colleagues reported the first successful use of surfactant replacement therapy to treat neonatal respiratory distress syndrome.